 Certain companies allocate funds in their yearly budget for corporate sponsorships so it’s important to learn how to approach them.
 You should create a youth sports sponsorship package before your next season so that sponsors can choose from different levels depending on the size of the contribution they make.

-Does your organization need more sponsorships, but you're not sure how to make it happen?
+Does your organization want to attract more sponsors, but you're not sure how to make it happen?
 Good news - we’ve got you covered!
 Let’s start with the basics.

-Sponsorships are extremely common in the world of sports and we’re used to seeing them, whether we realize it or not, in our everyday lives.
-Professional and collegiate sports are a common example.
+Sponsorships are extremely common in the world of sports and we’re used to seeing these company names, whether we realize it or not, in our everyday lives.

-The Aspen Institute found that the average cost per year for a child to play basketball was $426.78.
-This amount takes into consideration the full scope of being an athlete - registration fees, travel to events, equipment, lessons and camps.
 If your team has 12 players then the total cost to fund your entire year would be approximately $5,100.
-While this may seem like a steep price, it would require just 10 sponsors a year to contribute $500 to cover the costs.
+While this may seem like a steep price, it would require just 10 team sponsors a year to contribute $500 to cover the costs.

 Having desired benefits will be the main contributing factor to your success in finding sponsors for your youth organization.
 Because sponsorships are mutually beneficial, working to create a sponsorship package is one of the most important steps.